gnavea123/teamProfileGenerator/README.md

 - node
 - [Jest](https://www.npmjs.com/package/jest)
 - [Inquirer](https://www.npmjs.com/package/inquirer)

 The corresponding packge.json file will indicate the versions required to run the application

-standard installation steps

 ## Usage

 Instructions and examples for use:

 The application will use [Jest] for running the unit tests and [Inquirer] for collecting input from the user.
+Make sure that once you have cloned the source code to your local environment to navigate to the starter folder.
-The application will be invoked by using the following command:
+While located at the root of the Starter folder, the application will be invoked by using the following command:

 ```bash
 node index.js